Nick Nurse

-Nicholas David Nurse (born July 24, 1967) is an American professional basketball coach, author and former college basketball player.
-He is the head coach of the Toronto Raptors of the National Basketball Association (NBA) and the Canadian men's national team.
+Nicholas David Nurse (born July 24, 1967) is an American professional basketball coach and former player who is the head coach for the Philadelphia 76ers of the National Basketball Association (NBA).
+He previously served as head coach for the Toronto Raptors, whom he led to an NBA championship in 2019 and with whom he was named the NBA Coach of the Year in 2020.

+Nurse played college basketball for the Northern Iowa Panthers.
+He played professional basketball with the Derby Rams in the British Basketball League.

-Early years
+Early life

+Nicholas David Nurse was born on July 24, 1967, in Carroll, Iowa.
+Nurse attended Kuemper Catholic School System, where he excelled in basketball.

+College career

-Born in Carroll, Iowa, Nurse played at the University of Northern Iowa from 1985 to 1989, appearing in 111 games.
-He is the school's all-time 3-point percentage leader at .468 (170 of 363).
+Nurse played at the University of Northern Iowa from 1985 to 1989, appearing in 111 games.
+He is the school's all-time three-point percentage leader at .468 (170 of 363).
+While playing at University of Northern Iowa, he was a teammate of current Division I college coach Greg McDermott.
 During their successful 1989–90 season, Nurse was the sole student assistant coach for Northern Iowa in his final year with the team.
 Nurse graduated from Northern Iowa in May 1990 with a B.A. in accounting.

-Playing career
+Professional career

+Derby Rams (1990–1991)

 Nurse became a player-coach for the Derby Rams in the British Basketball League during the 1990–91 season; following the 1990–91 season, Nurse never played professionally again, opting to pursue a full-time coaching career.

 Coaching career

+Northern Iowa (1989–1990)

+During their successful 1989–90 season, Nurse was the sole student assistant coach for Northern Iowa in his final year with the team.

+Grand View (1991–1993)

-Nurse got his first full-time head coaching job at Grand View University when he was only 23 years old; at the time, he was the youngest college basketball head coach in the country.
-He coached at Grand View for two seasons before taking on an assistant coaching role at the University of South Dakota for two seasons.
+In 1991, Nurse got his first full-time head coaching job at Grand View University when he was only 23 years old; at the time, he was the youngest college basketball head coach in the country.
+He coached at Grand View for two seasons.

+South Dakota (1993–1995)

+Nurse was an assistant coaching role at the University of South Dakota for two seasons.

+Europe (1995–2007)

 Nurse later spent 11 seasons coaching in Europe, mostly in the British Basketball League (BBL).
 During that time, he won two BBL championships as a head coach, one with the Birmingham Bullets in 1996 and one with the Manchester Giants in 2000, while also helping London Towers in the Euroleague.
 Nurse also won the BBL Coach of the Year Award in the 1999–2000 and 2003–04 seasons.
 He also coached for the Telindus Oostende of the Ethias League in 1998, as well as became an assistant coach for the Oklahoma Storm of the United States Basketball League in both 2001 and 2005.